hibiki1606/wxTestPad/README.md

 You need a C++ compiler, Meson, at least version 3 of wxWidgets

 Also you need wxFormBuilder to generate header / class files that requires to build the project.
-What you need to build is [here](/gui/buildergen/TpGUI.fbp).
+You can generate them by building [this](/gui/buildergen/TpGUI.fbp).

 Be super careful before running it, it always depends on your system!